 Cerebyx (fosphenytoin) is an injectable medication marketed by Pfizer and approved by the U.S. Food and Drug Administration (FDA) to help control generalized tonic-clonic status epilepticus seizures and for the prevention and treatment of seizures occurring during brain surgery.

 Cerebyx can be used from birth without age limitation.

 How Cerebyx works

 Neurons or brain cells communicate with each other via electric signals.
 Sodium channels that are found on the surface of neurons are involved in signal transmission.
 Batten disease patients experience different types of seizures, including status epilepticus, in which the neurons send electrical signals uncontrollably.

-The anti-epileptic effect of Cerebix is not immediate so it usually is used in combination with other anticonvulsants to stop seizures.
-Clinicians commonly use Cerebix when status epilepticus cannot be controlled with benzodiazepines.
+The anti-epileptic effect of Cerebyx is not immediate so it usually is used in combination with other anticonvulsants to stop seizures.
+Clinicians commonly use Cerebyx when status epilepticus cannot be controlled with benzodiazepines.

 Batten Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.